Cargill/splinter/splinterd/man/splinterd.1.md

   between Splinter nodes, if the network endpoint is not public.
 Use the format `tcp://ip:port`.
 (Default: Same as the network endpoint; see `-n`, `--network-endpoint`.)

+  Specify multiple endpoints in a comma-separated list or with separate `--advertised-endpoint` options.

 `--bind BIND-ENDPOINT`
 : Specifies the connection endpoint for the REST API.
 (Default: 127.0.0.1:8080.)